 If your pregnancy is anything like mine, you taste your food for a good three hours after you eat it.
-That burning sensation in your chest and throat, and that sour, acidic taste in your mouth aren't just luck, they're symptoms of heartburn.
-Heartburn is especially common during the last trimester of pregnancy because the upward movement of the enlarging uterus displaces the stomach, causing acids to back up into the esophagus.
+But that burning sensation in your chest and throat — and that sour, acidic taste in your mouth — isn’t just another coincidence: these are the symptoms of heartburn, and pregnancy heartburn is common.
+Especially during the last trimester of pregnancy because the upward movement of the enlarging uterus displaces the stomach, causing acids to back up into the esophagus.

 Sleep with your head and shoulders propped up so that your head and upper body are higher than your feet.
 This should stop the reflux of acid to the esophagus.
 It also may help you breathe better, considering you’re pregnant and have a baby squishing your lungs!

 Eating three big meals a day can cause heartburn in anyone, not just pregnant women.
 So even though I know that giant order of nachos is screaming your name, take it slow — eat some now, and the rest later, lest you want to taste nachos into the night.
 Plus, consuming several little meals throughout the day not only helps keep acid at bay, it also helps prevent morning sickness as well.
 (A twofer!)
 The last thing to remember is to eat your last meal of the day no later than 3 hours before going to bed.

 I know pregnancy makes you tired, but try not to lie down within 60 minutes after eating a meal.
 If you absolutely need to, lie on your left side.
 Simply because of the way our bodies are designed, when you sleep on your left side the acid from your stomach will pass more quickly down into your intestines and will alleviate the acid reflux.
 Plus, sleeping on your left side will increase the amount of blood and nutrients that reach the placenta and your baby.
 Keep your legs and knees bent and a pillow between your legs for extra support.